locationtech/geomesa/docs/user/analytic_queries.rst

 percentage of results.
 This can be useful when rendering maps, or when there are too many features to be meaningful.

+.. note::

+    Currently this section applies only to the Accumulo Data Store.

 Features can either be sampled absolutely, or sampled by a certain attribute.
 For example, given a series of points in a track, you may wish to sample by the track identifier so that no tracks are completely sampled out.

-.. note::

-    Currently this section applies only to the Accumulo Data Store.
+The sampling value should be a float in the range (0, 1), which represents the fractional value of features that will be returned.
+Due to distributed processing, the actual count returned is not guaranteed to equal the requested percentage - however, there will never be less features than requested.
+For example, if you sample 5 features at 10%, you will get back anywhere from 1 to 5 features, depending on how your data is distributed in the cluster.

 ========================== ================================== ====================
 Key                        Type                               GeoServer Conversion
 ========================== ================================== ====================
-QueryHints.SAMPLING        Float
-QueryHints.SAMPLE_BY       String - attribute name (optional)
+QueryHints.SAMPLING        Float                              any float QueryHints.SAMPLE_BY       String - attribute name (optional) any string
 ========================== ================================== ====================

 Java